What is NC/AMB on Sony Headphones?

 What Is Ambient Sound Mode (AMB)?

-Ambient Sound Mode works the other way around.
-Instead of blocking noise, it lets some of it through.
-The headphones use external microphones to capture what is going on around you and blend it into the audio.
+Ambient Sound Mode works conversely to ANC.
+Instead of blocking noise, it allows external sounds through.
+Headphones use external microphones to capture environmental audio and blend it with your content.

 NC vs Ambient Mode